-With a degree or minor in Philosophy you’ll be able to:
+With a major or minor in Philosophy, you’ll be able to:

-• Explore the relation of the individual to society and community (there is no "me" without all of "you")
+Explore the relation of the individual to society and community

-• Become more sensitive to moral and aesthetic issues
+Become more sensitive to moral, social, and aesthetic issues

 Students must complete at least 32 philosophy credit hours.
 In addition, students must complete a minimum of 6 semester hours of a single foreign language.